joeygaas/JW-Assistant/README.md

 # JW-Assistant

 	TODO :
-		- add ng-click function to the ion-side-menu right language selection
 		- modify the booksList.json file in the resources
+		- add code to the BookController